• #1 NetSpot

 Start a new survey

-Once ready to start heat mapping process, carry your laptop to any spot on the empty map and mark your approximate location (a small dot will appear).
+Once ready to start the heat mapping process, carry your laptop to any spot on the empty map and mark your approximate location (a small dot will appear).
 Starting from a corner move in a zigzag path through the measured space.
 After walking several feet, mark your new location on the map.
-Repeat your paths throughout the space to cover the area.

 NetSpot heatmapper will show a trail similar to this one: